vorner/rust-presentations/why-rust.md

 * Steep learning curve
   - Lifetimes & Borrow Checker
-  - 8 different types for strings
+  - 8 different types of strings
   - Insists on handling errors, thread safety...
 * Parts of ecosystem are not mature
   - Some libraries missing, some incomplete